katieabennett/test_adc/README.md

 - authored by Katie Bennett, PhD student at Université de Montréal
 - contact at test.email@example.com
-- co-authored by Pedro Freitas, PhD at University of Lisbon
+- co-authored by Pedro Freitas, PhD at University of Lisbon.
+Other students in the course are also co-authors.
 - contact information: pedro-freitas@edu.ulisboa.pt

 ## Project